prathameshdange450-cmd/fashion-mnist-classification/README.md

 # fashion-mnist-classification

-* developed a deep learning model to classofy fashion-mnist images into 10 clothing categories using tensorflow keras
+* developed a deep learning model to classify fashion-mnist images into 10 clothing categories using tensorflow keras

 * desinged a Sequential neural network architecture with